ploigos-automated-governance/1-demo/README.md

 popd
 ```

-[todo - Future, add as part of 2-platform]

 **6 .
 Create the k8s resources for a Pipeline as a Service (EventLister / TriggerTemplate / Route).**

 As with the previous step, make sure you are in then `1-demo` directory before excuting these commands.